vicchee/cucumber/README.md

 ---

-# 3. Validation & Scenario Model
+# 3. Test Scenario Model

 ## What is Validated